Workers of the world, unite!: Overview

 In this still from the historical drama The Man with the Gun, the phrase (in pre-reform Russian orthography) is depicted on a banner in the background.

 Membership card of the Romanian Communist Party from the year 1980.
 The slogan "Proletari din toate țările, uniți-vă!" is written in golden letters on the top of the Pass' cover.

 Five years before The Communist Manifesto, this phrase appeared in the 1843 book The Workers' Union by Flora Tristan.

-The International Workingmen's Association, described by Engels as "the first international movement of the working class" was persuaded by Engels to change its motto from the League of the Just's "all men are brothers" to "working men of all countries, unite!".
-It reflected Marx's and Engels' view of proletarian internationalism.
+The Communist League, described by Engels as "the first international movement of the working class", was persuaded by Engels to change its motto from the League of the Just's "All men are brothers" to "Working men of all countries, unite!", reflecting Marx and Engels' view of proletarian internationalism.

-The phrase has overlapping meanings: first, that workers should unite in unions to better push for their demands such as workplace pay and conditions; secondly, that workers should see beyond their various craft unions and unite against the capitalist system; and thirdly, workers of different countries have more in common with each other than workers and employers of the same country.
+The phrase has overlapping meanings: first, that workers should unite in unions to better push for their demands such as workplace pay and conditions; secondly, that workers should see beyond their various craft unions and unite against the capitalist system; and thirdly, that workers of different countries have more in common with each other than workers and employers of the same country.

 The phrase was used by the Industrial Workers of the World (IWW) in their publications and songs and was a mainstay on banners in May Day demonstrations.
 The IWW used it when opposing World War I in both the United States and Australia.

 The slogan was the Soviet Union's state motto (Пролетарии всех стран, соединяйтесь!; Proletarii vsekh stran, soyedinyaytes'!) and it appeared in the State Emblem of the Soviet Union.
 It also appeared on 1919 Russian SFSR banknotes (in Arabic, Chinese, English, French, German, Italian and Russian), on Soviet ruble coins from 1921 to 1934 and was the slogan of Soviet newspaper Pravda.

 Some socialist and communist parties continue using it.